Lebanese football league system

 The Lebanese football league system (نظام الدوري اللبناني لكرة القدم), also known as the Lebanese football pyramid, is a series of interconnected leagues for men's association football clubs in Lebanon.
 The system has a hierarchical format with promotion and relegation between leagues at different levels, allowing even the smallest club the theoretical possibility of ultimately rising to the very top of the system.
-There are five individual leagues, containing more than 20 divisions.
+There are five individual leagues, containing 30 groups.

-The exact number of clubs varies from year to year as clubs join and leave leagues, fold or merge altogether, but an estimated average of 9 clubs per division implies that about 200 clubs are members of a league in the Lebanese men's football league system.
+The exact number of clubs varies from year to year as clubs join and leave leagues, fold or merge altogether, but an estimated average of 7 clubs per group implies that about 200 clubs are members of a league in the Lebanese men's football league system.

 Structure

 Men

-The first tier of Lebanese football is the Lebanese Premier League, which is governed by the Lebanese Football Association and is made up of 12 teams.
-Next is the Lebanese Second Division.
+The Lebanese football pyramid is composed of five leagues, all governed by the Lebanese Football Association, which operate on a system of promotion and relegation.
+The first tier of Lebanese football is the Lebanese Premier League, which is made up of 12 teams.
+Next is the Lebanese Second Division, which also has 12 teams.
 Both of these leagues cover the whole of Lebanon.
-The third tier is the Lebanese Third Division; it has four groups (of seven clubs each) which are generally split on the basis of location.
-The first three leagues participate in the Lebanese FA Cup, the national domestic cup competition.
+The first two leagues participate in the Lebanese FA Cup, the national domestic cup competition.

-At the fourth tier is the Lebanese Fourth Division, a league of five parallel divisions (in which the clubs are divided by geographical location).
-Finally, at the end of the pyramid is the Lebanese Fifth Division, composed of three divisions also split on the basis of location.
+The third tier is the Lebanese Third Division, one division split into four groups.
+At the fourth tier is the Lebanese Fourth Division, a league of five parallel divisions each split into further groups.
+Finally, at the end of the pyramid is the Lebanese Fifth Division, also composed of five divisions split into further groups.
+The five divisions of both the Fourth and Fifth Division are named "Beirut", "Mount Lebanon", "North Lebanon", "South Lebanon" and "Beqaa".

 If teams are level on points, tie-breakers are applied in the following order: